vnovick/reasonml-workshop/Readme.md

 - Add search filter to search movies

 > You can either style using plain css, bs-css or for the sake of speed bs-material-ui

+- Try importing Material UI components instead of using bs-material-ui